-Some where in the learning curve, nearly a million people were effected by this issue.
+Somewhere in the learning curve, nearly a million people were affected by this issue.
 It’s likely a large proportion of these people had their data whisked from their accounts before the alert was raised.

 The likely fix for Google is likely to be:

 Maybe some kind of reputation system of the script a user is authorising.